 Use your voice on Android

 You can speak into your Android phone or tablet to do things like search, get directions, and send messages.
 If your device is running Android 4.1 or higher, just open the Google Search app and say "Ok Google."
-(This feature is currently available in English only.)
+(This feature is currently available in English, French, and German.)

 If you have an older version of Android, touch the Microphone icon on the Home screen or in the Google Search app.

 Note: To detect when you say "Ok Google" to launch Voice Search or Voice Actions, Google analyzes sound picked up by your device's microphone in intervals of a few seconds or less.
 The sound is immediately discarded after analysis and is not stored on the device or sent to Google.

 After you say "Ok Google" or touch the Microphone icon, Google listens to what you say and searches for it.